 All three of these sites have great resources for Spanish teachers F1544from lesson plans to cultural activities, and everything in between.
 FluentU also has a great post on learning websites that gives more detail on some of the best online resources out there.

-There are some tips for making the most out of every class you teach and incorporating different ways of teaching to make Spanish more accessible for your students.
+We hope you appreciate these tips for making the most out of every class you teach and incorporating different ways of teaching to make Spanish more accessible for your students!

 If you liked this post, something tells me that you'll love FluentU, the best way to teach Spanish with real-world videos.